The SAGA Survey. II. Building a Statistical Sample of Satellite Systems around Milky Way-like Galaxies: Spectroscopic Data

 This primary targeting region is designed to encompass all $z<0.015$ galaxies, based on all available redshifts, especially those taken during SAGA Stage I where we obtained a large number of redshifts without any photometric selection.
-Hence, the probability of a photometric object in this region being a satellite is very high, and we devoted about half of our spectroscopic resource to achieve high spectroscopic coverage for all ``good'' galaxy targets (as defined in \autoref{sec:sdss}--\ref{sec:decals}) within this region.
-Down to our magnitude limit of $r_o = 20.75$, the number of targets that are within the primary targeting region and between 10--300 kpc to each host in projection is 160 per host on average ($\sim$\,200 targets per square degree).
+Hence, the probability of a photometric object in this region being a satellite is very high, and we devoted about half of our spectroscopic resources to achieve high spectroscopic coverage for all ``good'' galaxy targets (as defined in \autoref{sec:sdss}--\ref{sec:decals}) within this region.
+Down to our magnitude limit of $r_o = 20.75$, the number of targets that are within the primary targeting region and between 10 and 300 kpc of each host in projection is 160 per host, on average ($\sim$200 targets deg$^{-2}$).
 We do not attempt to target galaxies within 10\,kpc of the host galaxy because that region is dominated by the host galaxy light.

-The other half of our spectroscopic resources are devoted to address the potential issue of selection bias and to ensure satellite completeness.
-This is done by obtaining redshifts for objects \emph{outside of} the primary targeting region, with various selection methods, including random selection, human selection, and selection based on photometric properties (i.e., selecting objects with similar properties as other low-redshift galaxies).
+The other half of our spectroscopic resources are devoted to addressing the potential issue of selection bias and ensuring satellite completeness.
+This is done by obtaining redshifts for objects outside of the primary targeting region with various selection methods, including random selection, human selection, and selection based on photometric properties (i.e., selecting objects with similar properties as other low-redshift galaxies).
 For example, for each pointing that we observe, we allocate 50 or more fibers in ``discovery mode,'' where they are randomly assigned to targets within \paperone{} $gri$ cuts but outside of the primary targeting region defined in \autoref{eq:targeting-cuts}.
 To date, among more than 20,000 redshifts outside of the primary targeting region, we have not found any satellites.
 All galaxies that have confirmed redshifts in $0.003 < z < 0.015$ are within the primary targeting region.
 This result demonstrates the robustness of our targeting strategy.